 Hand Writing In primary schools, the aim of teaching handwriting is to teach each child to write legibly, fluently, without strain, and with sufficient speed for all practical purposes.
 The main stages in teaching handwriting at primary school generally are:

 - Teaching grip, letter shapes and movements,

 - Teaching ligatures

 - Increasing speed and endurance without loss of quality.

 Two important elements of handwriting when children start school is movement and shape.
-"It is not the shapes of letters which is of first importance when teaching handwriting.
+“It is not the shapes of letters which is of first importance when teaching handwriting.
 The prime lesson to be learnt is the way in which the pencil should be moved to form the letters.
-In our resource section we have included an overview of how to correctly form lower and uppercase letters."
+Below we have included an overview of how to correctly form lower and uppercase letters.”

 Below we have included our schools writing progressions.
 These writing progressions are glued into your child’s writing books and are used as a reference point for student and teacher monitoring over the year.
 Teachers will share these progressions and where your child is at, at student/parent/teacher learning journey conferences.